Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Conclusions

 Although the present calculation omits the spin-orbit interaction for simplicity, the extension is mathematically straightforward.
 Including spin-orbit coupling adds an additional surface-derivative term to the potential, and for each partial wave $l > 0$ requires solving two separate single-channel equations for $j = l \pm 1/2$.
 This can be accommodated by including the total angular momentum $j$ as an additional input feature to the network.
 The success of the BiLNN architecture in handling oscillatory wave functions with complex boundary conditions, as demonstrated here, provides confidence that this extension will preserve the accuracy and generalization capability.
 The same principle applies to coupled-channel calculations involving inelastic excitations, where each channel contributes an additional component to the wave function vector.
 This scalability to multi-channel problems, where the computational advantage of neural network surrogates becomes more pronounced, is the immediate next step toward practical nuclear data evaluation applications.

-The trained model provides a fully differentiable surrogate for the scattering Schr\"odinger equation.
-Unlike the Numerov algorithm, which is opaque to gradient-based optimizers, the neural network allows gradients of any observable (cross sections, phase shifts, reaction rates) to flow back to the optical potential parameters through automatic differentiation.
-This capability opens the door to end-to-end optimization of optical model parameters against experimental data, efficient exploration of parameter uncertainties via gradient-informed sampling, and seamless integration into larger differentiable physics pipelines.
-The present work establishes the foundational architecture; exploiting its differentiability for inverse problems in nuclear data evaluation is the subject of ongoing investigation.
+The trained model provides a differentiable surrogate for the scattering Schr\"odinger equation.
+Unlike the Numerov algorithm, which is opaque to gradient-based optimizers, the neural network allows gradients of any observable (cross sections, phase shifts, reaction rates) to flow back to the input optical potential through automatic differentiation.
+Exploiting this differentiability for end-to-end optimization of optical model parameters, exploration of parameter uncertainties via gradient-informed sampling, and integration into larger differentiable physics pipelines is the subject of ongoing investigation; the present work establishes and validates the underlying architecture.